 Losses with a definable dollar amount attached are called economic damages.
 There are several types, such as:

 Losses that relate to the experience of the injury without a definable dollar amount are called non-economic damages.
 Some examples include:

 If you’re able to show that your injury was due to intentional malice, you may be eligible for exemplary damages.
 These are only awarded by a judge or jury and are punitive in nature.
 Exemplary damages punish the malicious actor for their conduct and are meant to prevent them from behaving in the same way again.
 Talk to your attorney to see if exemplary damages are suitable for your case.

 Here is some data regarding bicycle accidents in California and elsewhere:

 Don’t let a bicycle accident put the brakes on your future plans.
-Call OnderLaw, LLC today and let us review your case.
+Call OnderLaw today and let us review your case.
 The first consultation is absolutely free, and you’re under no obligation.
 California’s statute of limitations on personal injury lawsuits is only two years from the date of injury, so the clock is already running.
 Call today.